mcollina/docker-loghose/README.md

   v: 0,
   id: "3324acd73ad5ed7aa5d35675fd3e5f34d8a3ee4ea77c19239cfa113e47d0ddce",
   image: "myimage:latest",
-  line: "This is a log line"
+  line: "This is a log line" // this will be an object if opts.jon is true }
-}
 ```